atomicpages/react-accessible-shuttle/README.md

 # React Accessible Shuttle

-A tiny, zero dependency, shuttle (a.k.a list shuttle, dual listbox, etc.) implementation in React using hooks.
+A tiny, single-dependency, shuttle (a.k.a list shuttle, dual listbox, etc.) implementation in React using hooks.

 <div align="center">